Alibaba Group: FinTech and online payment platforms

 On 16 October 2014, the Alipay company was re-branded as Ant Financial Services (now Ant Group).

-One of the factors for Alibaba's success in this platform is the company's quick and reliable payment system, where it offers several types of payment systems such as credit card, debit card, Alipay, Quick-pay, and online banking.
-These payment systems help to cope with simultaneous cash flow transactions with ease and convenience.
-Ant Financial was ranked sixth in Fortune's Change the World list, recognized for the positive green environmental impact of its Ant Forest, the world's largest platform for tracking individuals' carbon footprints.
-Ant Financial and its partners have achieved considerable success in the reduction of emissions.
-Ant Financial is the highest valued fintech company in the world, and the world's most valuable unicorn (start-up) company, with a valuation of US$150 billion.
+One of the factors for Alibaba's success in this platform is the company's payment system, which can handle simultaneous transactions with credit card, debit card, Alipay, Quick-pay, and online banking.
+Ant Financial was ranked sixth in Fortune's Change the World list, recognized for the environmental impact of its Ant Forest, the world's largest platform for tracking individuals' carbon footprints.
+In 2018, Ant Financial was the highest valued fintech company in the world, and the world's most valuable unicorn (start-up) company, with a valuation of US$150 billion.

 In August 2020, Ant Financial, a subsidiary of Alibaba, launched the IPO program, valued at US$200 billion.

+In November 2025, Alibaba.com president Kuo Zhang declared publicly the company's plan to explore tokenized deposits denominated in US dollars and Euros for cross-border business payments.
+The new initiative would use JPMorgan's blockchain-based payment infrastructure to facilitate the movement of digital representations of commercial bank deposits between participating businesses.
+Unlike privately issued stablecoins, which are backed by reserves held by the issuer, tokenized deposits represent claims on regulated banks and remain linked to existing banking relationships.
+This was presented to the public as a way to streamline international settlement, reduce reliance on intermediaries, and support faster transactions across Alibaba.com's global marketplace.
+It would be more like a separate payment method for international trade than cryptocurrency or digital renminbi.